deltachat/deltachat-core/README.md

 Build
 --------------------------------------------------------------------------------

-Deta Chat Core can be built as a library using the [meson](http://mesonbuild.com) build system.
+Delta Chat Core can be built as a library using the [meson](http://mesonbuild.com) build system.
 It depends on a number of external libraries, most of which are detected using [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/).